 Laura really enjoys her job, as it involves speaking and meeting with new clients, volunteers and other members of staff throughout the charity sector.
 She says that there is no better feeling, than knowing you have improved a clients’ daily needs, by giving them the time and support that they require.
 Laura has met a lot of amazing service users during her time with the Society and if it’s taught her one thing, it would be to NEVER take her sight for granted as you really don’t know how important it is until it has deteriorated or gone forever.

 Vanessa Macdonald – Vision Loss Advisor (South and East)

 Vanessa has worked for HVL for nearly four years and thoroughly enjoys her work.
 She is a bright, receptive person and supportive towards people who suffer from any disability.
 Vanessa is a good listener and is able to communicate well with people from all walks of life.

 She has a grown up family; her two sons live close by but her daughter lives in Auckland – this gives her and her husband a good excuse to have lovely holidays during our cold wet winters.

 Lindsey Wheeler – Vision Loss Advisor (North)

 Lindsey was previously an Ophthalmology Nurse employed at the Lister and QE2 hospitals and started work for the Society 10 years ago.
 As well as her outreach role, Lindsey is responsible for coordinating the Hospital Information and Support Scheme across the County.
-She loves her job and finds HSB is an excellent organisation to work for.
+She loves her job and finds HVL is an excellent organisation to work for.

 Sophia Ramsden – Vision Loss Advisor (West)